2. September 2024

 The utilization times stored in the table are given in seconds.
 The unit shall be changed to hours by a recalculation.
 Furthermore, the utilization fraction shall be given as percentage.
 To recalculate the values, a loop through all columns is set up.
 If a column stores time values (column name includes Time) or fractions (column name includes Fraction), the values are recalculated.

-'Recalculate all time values to hours and all fractions to percentage
+'Recalculate all time values to hours, all fractions to percentage and give out dates as strings

 Dim row As Integer